This article describes the calendars view of the resource pool in Meisterplan.

 Backing up and Restoring Calendars

 You can create a backup of your data before actually deleting anything using the Excel export available in the More Actions menu of the toolbar for the Portfolio Designer view.

-If you reimport calendars and resources with the IDs used initially for them via Excel, CA PPM or another data source, the calendars and their assignments to resources will be restored.
+If you reimport calendars and resources with the IDs used initially for them via Excel, Clarity PPM or another data source, the calendars and their assignments to resources will be restored.